Home Page

 On September 20, 2007 at Sagebrush Cantina in Calabasas, California, Ava (115½ lbs) fought Katarina De La Cruz (5'3", 116 lbs) of California just hours after she got the call for the fight, winning by a KO at 1:19 in the first round and sending De La Cruz's record to 0-2-1.

-Ava's third fight was against Jodi Esquibel (106½ lbs) of Albuquerque at the Isleta Casino near Albuquerque, New Mexico, on January 11, 2008.
+Ava's third fight was against Jodie Esquibel (106½ lbs) of Albuquerque at the Isleta Casino near Albuquerque, New Mexico, on January 11, 2008.
 Ava tried to come down to 108 lbs, but could only make 109½ lbs; Jodie’s team still accepted the fight.
 Ava fought to a majority draw with Jodi, but many saw that it as a robbery.
 The first round was Knight’s with clean blows and dodging most of Esquibel’s punches, while the second round was Esquibel’s.
 The last two rounds appeared to be Knight’s with strong punches that opened up Esquibel’s nose and put a welt on her forehead.
 Judges Rocky Burke and Margaret Garcia scored the fight 38-38, while Judge Joel Perez had it 39-37 for Knight.
 Knight felt that she was robbed by a "home town decision".

 Her fourth fight was on February 9, 2008 at Aquarius Hotel, Laughlin, Nevada against the more professionally experienced Sharon Gaines (112 lbs) of Las Vegas, Nevada .
 Knight won with a unanimous (58-56x3) six-round decision.
 Gaines fought a tough fight but Knight fought a better fight dropping Gaines's record to 11-10-0 (3 KO's).

 On June 12, 2008 at Mohegan Sun Casino in Uncasville, Connecticut, Knight (124 lbs) fought WIBA champion and aspiring MMA contender Elena Reid (126 lbs) of Las Vegas to a draw over six rounds.
 Knight took the fight a week in advance.
 The fight was close but Knight felt she won landing harder cleaner shots stunning Reid at times, while Elena was hitting Knight mostly with slaps and punches with little behind them.
 Knight felt she won again but was not disappointed that she drew with a world class fighter whose record advanced to 19-4-6 (5 KO's) with the draw.
-According to Christopher Connor of Pound4Pound.com, "While the bout seemed a mismatch on paper, it was an exciting fight as the three time S.F.
-Gold Gloves champ Knight often was the attacker over the reigning IFBA Flyweight champion Reid.
-"Baby Doll" did her best work in rounds three and six as she used her jab and her experience to frustrate the Chino native, keeping the more aggressive Knight at bay."

 “This is big for me,” said Knight after the bout.
 “I want to cry, but I can’t get it out.”
 Knight's trainer Joe Rodriguez also acknowledged West after the bout: “West was good, and I take my hat off to her for giving Ava the opportunity, but Ava Knight is “The Lady of Boxing,” and she showed that tonight.”